Gender-Affirming Masculinization Procedures

-- Recovery and healing
+- Recovery timelines

-Charley's Gender-Confirmation Surgery
+Charley's Gender-Affirming Surgery

 From a young age, Charley Burton knew that his body did not match his gender identity — a struggle he kept inside for 50 years.
 With the help of family nurse practitioner Reagan Thompson, FNP, MSN, RN, and a whole team of caring providers, Charley found a safe place to become his true self.